Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 The default Windows zip extractor is also sufficient.

 ## Downloading EliteVA
-The latest version of EliteVA can be found on the [EliteVA Github page](https://github.com/EliteAPI/EliteVA/releases).
+The latest version of EliteVA can be found on the [EliteVA Github releases page](https://github.com/EliteAPI/EliteVA/releases).

 ## Installing EliteVA
 After the archive has finished downloading, open File Explorer and navigate to the .zip file you just downloaded.